What is Lead Poisoning?

-- Dirt, old water pipes, hobby areas and workplaces, varnishes on antiques, old painted toys and pottery.
+- Dirt, hobby areas and workplaces, varnishes on antiques, old painted toys and pottery.

 - Leafy vegetables grown in contaminated soils or chicken eggs from chickens eating lead contaminated materials.

-- Certain imported candies and folk remedies may also be contaminated with lead.
+- Certain imported candies, ceramic dishes, and folk remedies may also be contaminated with lead.

 Protect Your Child From Lead